yusen-luan/tp/docs/DeveloperGuide.md

 - Case-insensitive parsing from user input

 The `AttendanceCommand`:
-- Supports marking attendance for individual students by student ID
+- Supports marking attendance for individual students by index or student ID
-- Supports bulk marking attendance for all students using `s/all`
+- Supports bulk marking attendance for all students using `all` keyword
 - Takes week number and attendance status as parameters
+- Status must be specified after the week parameter
 - Creates updated `Person` objects with new attendance records

 The `PersonCard` UI component: